 - Rename columns (optional, depending on the metric's purpose and proposed audience).

 - Use formulas to manipulate and optimize your data.
 Using a formula to group your data into categories (or buckets) can bring simplicity and clarity to your metric.
-For example, grouping large sets of individual numbers into ranges of numbers will simplify your metric presentation.
+For example, grouping large sets of individual numbers into ranges of numbers will simplify your presentation.
 A clearer message is a more powerful message.

 - Transform multiple columns into smart, combined dimensions, for example, concatenate a first name column and a last name column into a name column.